davebenson/doom4-walkthrough/README.md

 These are accessed by the central button on PS4.

-I'm too lazy to describe these pages in detail, but:
+TODO: I'm too lazy to describe these pages in detail, but:

 * When you get an Auto-Map, the effect is to enhance the map in your Dossier.
 Praetor Suit upgrades can improve the map in various ways
 * The Codex page will let you see if you have missed any Codex Entries